spectrocloud/librarium/content/docs/12-enterprise-version/04-enterprise-cluster-management.md

 * Scheduling details of the backup,
-	* Interval specifies the number of days between two consecutive backups
+	* **Interval** specifies the number of days between two consecutive backups.
-	* Retention period of backup in days
+	* **Retention period** of backup in days.
-	* Hours of the day (UTC 0 to 23 hours) specifies the time of the specified day to take the backup
+	* **Hours of the day** (UTC 0 to 23 hours) specifies the time of the specified day to take the backup.

-* Validate the information and save the configurations
+* Validate the information and save the configurations.

-* The saved configuration is used for creating an S3 backup by clicking the +create S3 backup button on the top right corner of the page
+* The saved configuration is used for creating an S3 backup by clicking the **+Create S3 backup** button on the top-right corner of the page.

-* Once the backup is created, the details such as backup uid, mode, status, finish time, and actions is viewed from the console for individual backup
+* Once the backup is created, the details such as Backup uid, Mode, Status, Finish Time, and Actions is viewed from the console for the individual backup.

-* Delete / Restore a specific backup from the actions panel
+* Delete/Restore a specific backup from the actions panel.

 <InfoBox>